Renowned College Professor P.S. Ruckman Kills Children, Self

 Ruckman taught an online course at Northern Illinois University in nearby DeKalb last year.

-Police say there is no documented history of domestic violence in the Ruckman family and that officers had never been called their address.
+Police say there is no documented history of domestic violence in the Ruckman family and that officers had never been called to their address.
 Court records show that Ruckman’s ex-wife, defense attorney Heidi Ruckman, filed for divorce last July.
 The marriage officially ended in August.
 However, the couple attended court hearings until November 2017 to amend their parenting plan, according to reports.

 P.S.
 Ruckman, Jr.: 5 Fast Facts You Need to Know https://t.co/SeGeKlyXjR pic.twitter.com/V16M1C4Ov3